soogbet/utomata/README.md

 ```

 #### zoom(value)
-The zoom method changes the size of the canvas while keeping the cell count intact.
-The paramater can generally be thought of the number of pixels occupied by each cell.
+The zoom method changes the size of the canvas without affecting the system itself.

 ```js
 // set magnification to 16 pixels per cell